Narrative Medicine - Healthcare is Human - Virtual

 Summative Assessment:

-The Narrative Medicine Elective is a "pass/fail" elective.
+The Narrative Medicine Elective is a “pass/fail” elective.
 Students must successfully complete all four objectives within the syllabus to pass the elective.
-Students will receive module feedback on SOLE assignments.
-Student's final project will be presented to and observed by the course directors (Dr. Labus, Dr McCarthy, Renee Nicholson) at time of final presentation via Zoom.
+Students will receive weekly module feedback on SOLE assignments.

 Supervising faculty will complete a narrative e-valuation in e*Value.
 Narrative evaluation is based on the above competency objectives as determined by the course directors.
-Student's reflections will be graded on effo1t and quality of the responses, not on content.
+Student’s reflections will be graded on effort and quality of the responses, not on content.

 PRIOR TO THE FIRST DAY OF THE ROTATION: